someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 5.2 Enter database password from step 2.2b

-5.3 Copy & paste the code below, but replace the text "wordpress_db"(i.e. 'wordpress_db' is replaced with 'myfirstwordpress_db', this is done twice, but you use the same name for both) and other text in 'quotes' with the names you want..
+5.3 Copy & paste the code below, but replace the text "wordpress_db"(i.e. 'wordpress_db' is replaced with something like: 'myfirstwordpress_db'.
+This is done twice, but use the same name for both) and other text in 'quotes' with the names you want..
 The text in quotes is needed later, so make sure you have it recorded somewhere.

 ```
 CREATE DATABASE wordpress_db; GRANT ALL PRIVILEGES ON wordpress_db.* TO 'wordpress_user'@'localhost' IDENTIFIED BY 'PASSWORD'; FLUSH PRIVILEGES; exit;